You are listening to the Sean Hannity Radio Show Podcast.

 Now the question, Ron Christie, begins, okay, we've heard 11 months only about one issue.

-Why aren't all these democratic senators and congressmen, why aren't they demanding the same thing they're demanding of the Trump campaign and people associated with Trump when there's far more evidence, as a matter of fact, incontrovertible evidence of collusion?
+So my question is, why isn't the media, why aren't all these Democratic senators and congressmen, why aren't they demanding the same thing they're demanding of the Trump campaign and people associated with Trump when there's far more evidence, as a matter of fact, incontrovertible evidence of collusion?

-And they'd never try to take one of theirs out, and they loathe the president.
+And they'd never try to take one of theirs out.

-They loathe the fact that he uses Twitter to speak directly over them to speak to the American people and to articulate his message, and that doesn't play well with the establishment down here in Washington, Sean.
+They loathe the fact that he uses Twitter to speak directly over them, to speak to the American people and to articulate his message.

-They want to take him out because he doesn't play by the their rules in the manner that they want him to act.
+They want to take him out because he doesn't play by their rules in the manner that they want him to act.

-And he's a left winger and says there's nothing there.
+And he's a left-winger and says there's nothing there.

 They have to move on and they can't move on because they've got nothing else, Sean.